LayanJethwa/intrusive-revision/README.md

 - Number of questions to show
 - Frequency to show questions again
 - Penalty for incorrect answers
+- Counter for questions left to unlock close button

 ### Polishes ###
 - App icon